 UW-Oshkosh's Chloe Lambie produced a pair of hits in both games Sunday.

 In the first game of the day, Menting gave the Titans a 1-0 lead in the top of the first inning with a two-out home run to center field.

 Wartburg College answered with two runs in the home half of the first frame, but Petrus launched a three-run homer to left field with two outs in the second inning as the Titans regained a 4-2 lead.
-Lambie then increased the UW-Oshkosh advantage to 5-2 with a run-scoring infield single in the third inning.
+Lambie then increased UW-Oshkosh's advantage to 5-2 with a run-scoring infield single in the third inning.

-Wartburg College capped its string of 11 unanswered runs with a sacrifice fly from Morgan Goedken ended the game with two outs in the fifth inning.
+Wartburg College capped its string of 11 unanswered runs with a sacrifice fly from Morgan Goedken that ended the game with two outs in the fifth inning.

 Gray, O'Brien and Hannah Onken each had two of the Knights' 11 hits.